davidtchiu/davidtchiu.github.io/teaching/cs475/hwk0.vb/index.md

 - Open up VirtualBox.
 Then click on the File > Import Appliance menu.
 Browse and find the **Ubuntu_20.04.3_VB_LinuxVMImages.COM.ova** file you just downloaded.
 Then click Continue.
 Don't change anything on the window that pops up, and click "Import."

+  - Some students reported seeing an error, like `NS_ERROR_INVALID_ARG` when trying to import.
+This concerns insufficient disk space.
+Are there some large files you can remove to free up a few GBs on your machine?
+Do so now if you see this error.

 <!-- - This brings up the Appliance Settings window. **Important:** Do not click to enable "Reinitialize the MAC address of all network cards."
 Click Import.
 This will take a little bit of time to finish.
   ![](figures/install1.png) -->